MatMoore/go-improve/README.md

 The most basic functionality will be:

-* Players can submit a game for review
+* Players can submit a game SGF for review
 * Players can submit reviews for games
 * The app pings suitable reviewers when a game is uploaded to ensure a speedy review